tesfadan/colorBot/README.md

 # Color Bot

-Color Bot _[https://colorbot-34.web.app]_ is a color scheme generating/sharing web app.
-Its uses **Vibrant.js** _[https://github.com/akfish/node-vibrant]_</b> to extract prominent colors from an image and presents two schemes for the user to pick.
-The schemes are then saved on **Googles's Firestore Database** _[https://www.npmjs.com/package/@firebase/firestore]_ if the user chosses to do so.
+Color Bot is a colour scheme generating/sharing Web App.
+Users can generate colour schemes out of photos and videos.
+It uses **Vibrant.js** _https://github.com/akfish/node-vibrant_ to extract prominent colours from an image and presents two schemes for the user to pick.
+The schemes are then saved on the database and available for anyone to use.
 <br>
 Users can copy the color code by simply clicking on the color they like.